-In December 2021, the Company completed the refinancing of the US\$180 term loan facility agreement maturing in August 2024.
-At the time of closing, the outstanding amount under the US\$180 million Term Loan Facility was replaced with a new US\$162.5 million Term Loan Facility maturing in March 2027.
-The US\$162.5 million term loan facility carries an interest rate of Libor+210 bps and utilises the original 18-year repayment profile from the US\$180 million Term Loan Facility with the balloon repayment now scheduled for March 2027.
-The term loan facility contains the following financial covenants for the Group (i) value adjusted equity shall be equal to or greater than 30% of value adjusted total assets, working capital (defined as consolidated current assets minus consolidated current liabilities (excluding current portion of long term debt and subordinated shareholder loans)) shall at all times be no less than US\$0 and free and available cash shall at all times be the greater of (a) US\$1.25 million per delivered vessel and (b) 5% of total debt.
-As of December 31, 2022, we were compliant with the covenants and our obligations under our term loan facility agreement.
+In December 2021, the Company completed the refinancing of the US\$180 term loan facility agreement maturing in August 2024, replacing the outstanding amount under the US\$180 million term loan facility with a new US\$162.5 million Term Loan Facility maturing in March 2027.
+The US\$162.5 million term loan facility carries an interest rate of LIBOR+210 bps and utilises the original 18-year repayment profile from the US\$180 million Term Loan Facility with the balloon repayment now scheduled for March 2027.
+The term loan facility contains the following financial covenants for the Group (i) value adjusted equity shall be equal to or greater than 30% of value adjusted total assets, (ii) working capital (defined as consolidated current assets minus consolidated current liabilities (excluding current portion of long term debt and subordinated shareholder loans)) shall at all times be no less than US\$0 and (iii) free and available cash shall at all times be the greater of (a) US\$1.25 million per delivered vessel and (b) 5% of total debt.
+As of December 31, 2023, we were compliant with the covenants and our obligations under the term loan facility agreement.
 The vessels are pledged upon draw down of the loan facility, with cross collateral agreements in place for each vessel within the term loan facility.